Tiling images - the naive approach

 ../_images/e4126918c50e4b551767159a05ace9b17cb60db4891f34ce4000369b3cfe9c54.png

 When applying a Gaussian blur with a small sigma, these effects may be negligible.
-In case the effects cause severe issues in our image processing workflow, we may want to reduce or event prevent those artifacts.
+In case the effects cause severe issues in our image processing workflow, we may want to reduce or even prevent those artifacts.